Kite2002/RecipeApp/README.md

 Here're some of the project's best features:

-*   Browsing different recipes by catagories
+*   Browsing different recipes by categories
-*   Searching your Favorate recipe
+*   Searching your favorite recipe
 *   Saving recipes for quick access
-*   Full recipe and ingridents
+*   Full recipe and ingredients

 <h2>🛠️ Installation Steps:</h2>